EANC Henrik Visnapuu Literature and Culture Award

 Children´s book about the Great Refugee Flight to the West. „On kuu kui kuldne laev“ (The Moon, Like a Golden Ship), Tänapäev, 2020, Estonia

-This is the first Estonian-language children´s book to tackle this complicated and difficult, and the author has successfully established a format and style that stirs empathy in the reader.
+This is the first Estonian-language children´s book to tackle this complicated and difficult topic, and the author has successfully established a format and style that stirs empathy in the reader.
 This work will undoubtedly become a classic among Estonian children’s books.

 Reijo Roos